sunandakommula/contrail-controller/specs/contrail-E2-VRS.md

 that provide service abstraction by translating high-level user-defined abstract data models, into low-level device configuration.

+With the rise of SDNs and Intent Based Networking, network operators want to specify what they want to do instead of describing how it is to be done.
+E2 is an SDN Controller that instantiates network service instances across nodes of a network, whether physical or virtual.
+E2 leverages intent-based service models to describe the resulting network service instances.
+E2 Virtual Route Server brings intent based network services into the Internet Exchange Point (IXP) networks, which were traditionally managed by open source route servers.

+In a typical IXP network, there are several clients and there is a route- server; the route server establishes external BGP sessions with the clients’ peering routers.
+To implement a peering service, the route server needs to be configured with elaborate BGP policies, which define how to distribute routes between clients.
+These policies can be complex and tedious to configure manually, and error prone when many clients are peering with the route server.

+E2 VRS solves this problem by simplifying and automating the route server configuration.
+E2 VRS provides Peerbook as the user-interface to manage the system.
+Using Peerbook, the IXP operator can express the peering intent using a simple intuitive model and leave the onus and complexity of configuring the clients and BGP policies to the VRS system.

 ![Image of Segmentation](images/contrail-E2.png)

 # 2. Problem Statement